 The following information pertains to requirements and procedures within the Department of Geological Sciences.
 We make every effort to keep these guidelines current.
 Be sure to check with your faculty advisor or the Graduate Program Assistant for up-to-date information.

 Incoming graduate students should report to their faculty advisors for academic advising prior to initial registration.

 Orientation is scheduled the week before fall classes start.
-The department holds a mandatory orientation meeting Wednesday, followed by TA training and workshops Thursday and Friday.
-Orientation concludes with a two-day field trip to a local destination as an introduction to the department and area geology.
+The department holds a mandatory orientation meeting Tuesday, followed by TA training and workshops Wednesday, Thursday, and Friday.
+Orientation typically concludes with a two-day field trip to a local destination as an introduction to the department and area geology.

 Each incoming student will consult with his or her faculty advisor to choose an appropriate three-person committee, which is to meet sometime during the first semester.
 For master’s degree candidates this committee should be their advisory committee (see below).
 For PhD students this committee may be a subset of their eventual five-person advisory committee, which must be constituted by the end of the student’s third semester (see below).
 The initial three-person committee should include the advisor, a faculty member with related research interests, and a faculty member who adds breadth outside the student’s subdiscipline.

 The committee will meet with the student during the first semester to discuss the student’s goals, interests, strengths, and weaknesses.
 The committee is to help the student develop an initial plan (courses, research activities, milestones) that will guide the student toward a timely and successful master’s thesis defense or comprehensive exam.
 The advisor will submit a short summary of the meeting’s outcomes to the associate chair for graduate affairs for inclusion in the student’s academic file.